 Let’s step back and give them plenty of room to twirl.

 We just never know who they might become … if we let them be.

-Friends, it is not possible to describe the work I did over a five-year period to stop projecting my insecurities and issues onto my family in a single blog post.
-If you are interested in learning the specific steps, the detailed strategies, and daily intentions I used to overcome my inner bully to be more positive, loving, and accepting of myself and others, you can find them in my bestselling books: HANDS FREE MAMA, HANDS FREE LIFE, and ONLY LOVE TODAY (eBook sale $2.99 for the month of May).
+Friends, it is not possible to describe the work I did over a six-year period to stop projecting my insecurities and issues onto my family in a single blog post.
+If you are interested in learning the specific steps, the detailed strategies, and daily intentions I used to overcome my inner bully to be more positive, loving, and accepting of myself and others, you can find them in my bestselling books: HANDS FREE MAMA, HANDS FREE LIFE, and ONLY LOVE TODAY .
 Mantras like: only love today, come as you are, see flowers not weeds, and I choose love, have been critical to my transformation.
 These mantras are inscribed on gorgeous bracelets in leather, metal, and silicone.
-Use SPRINGSHIPPING for free shipping in the USA until Saturday, May 19.
-(International shipping is available for $10.)
 Also, the Made with Love Lunchbox Notes are back in stock if you would like a collection of 25 beautiful soul-building messages to tuck into suitcases, lunchboxes, desks, pockets, and pillowcases of loved ones.